Rewriting Graphically with Symmetric Traced Monoidal Categories

-\begin{theorem}[Symmetric traced monoidal category] $\hyptermtype$ satisfies the axioms of symmetric traced monoidal categories. \end{theorem} \begin{proof} composition produces well-formed hypergraphs (Proposition \ref{prop:well-formed-seq}) and satisfies the axioms of categories with the identity hypergraph $\morph{\id_n}{n}{n}$ as the unit of composition for $n$.
-Monoidal tensor produces well-formed hypergraphs (Proposition \ref{prop:well-formed-parallel}, is a bifunctor (Proposition \ref{prop:bif}) and satisfies the axioms of (strict) monoidal categories with the empty hypergraph $\morph{0}{0}{0}$ as the monoidal unit.
-The swap hypergraph is natural (Proposition \ref{prop:swapnat}) and satisfies the axioms of symmetric monoidal categories.
-The trace operator produces well-formed hypergraphs (Proposition \ref{prop:well-formed-trace}) and satisfies the axioms of symmetric traced monoidal categories specified in~\cite{hasegawa2009traced} (tightening, yanking, superposing and exchange). \end{proof}
+\begin{theorem}[Soundness] For any morphisms $f,g \in \termtype$, if $f = g$ under the equational theory of the category, then their interpretations as labelled interfaced linear hypergraphs are isomorphic $\hypfun{f} \equiv \hypfun{g}$. \end{theorem} \begin{proof} Composition produces well-formed interfaced linear hypergraphs (Proposition \ref{prop:well-formed-composition}) and satisfies the axioms of categories with the identity hypergraph $\morph{\id[n]}{n}{n}$ as the unit of composition for $n$.
+Monoidal tensor produces well-formed interfaced linear hypergraphs (Proposition \ref{prop:well-formed-tensor}), is a bifunctor (Propositions \ref{prop:bifunctoriality-1} and \ref{prop:bifunctoriality-2}) and satisfies the axioms of (strict) monoidal categories with the empty hypergraph $\morph{0}{0}{0}$ as the monoidal unit.
+The swap hypergraph is natural (Proposition \ref{prop:naturality-swap}) and satisfies the axioms of symmetric monoidal categories.
+The trace operator produces well-formed interfaced linear hypergraphs hypergraphs (Proposition \ref{prop:well-formed-trace}) and satisfies the axioms of symmetric traced monoidal categories specified in Section \ref{sec:monoidal-categories}. \end{proof}